CARE AND MAINTAINANCE

 Stubborn stains should be addressed using a mild, non-acidic, non-abrasive cleanser.
 Ensure the surface is rinsed well with water.
 Avoid excessive and forceful scrubbing, this could damage the protective sealer and alter the sheen of the surface.

-Some of the sealers used to protect the concrete surface is topical in nature and as such can wear over time.
+Some of the sealers used to protect the concrete surface are topical in nature and as such can wear over time.
 Surfaces that develop scratches, stains or show signs of the loss of water resistance can be resealed.

 Should the unexpected happen and an accident ends up causing damage to your concrete in the form of chipping, staining or scratching, please contact us and we will do our best to help work with you to rectify the damage.